Goldferret/MEDAL-LAB/README.md

 ### 1. 🤖 Robot Node (NVIDIA Jetson Orin Nano)

-The robot node runs directly on the Jetson hardware and controls the DOFBOT Pro arm and camera using a **modular, component-based architecture** for better maintainability and MADSci compliance.
+The robot node runs directly on the Jetson hardware and controls the DOFBOT Pro arm and camera using a modular, component-based architecture for MADSci compliance and maintainability.

-**Architecture Features:**
-- **Modular Components**: Separate managers for camera, vision, movement, and calibration
-- **MADSci Compliant**: Full REST API with proper action patterns and state management
-- **Clean Separation**: Operational actions vs setup/maintenance tools
-- **Robust Error Handling**: Comprehensive safety checks and exception management
-- **Configurable**: Centralized configuration with environment variable support

 **Dependencies:**
 - Python 3.10 virtual environment (required for Jetson compatibility)